 For her efforts, the American Cancer Society awarded Julie the "Friend of the American Cancer Society Award."

-Julie is from Paris, Texas, where her parents still reside.
+Julie is from the small east Texas town of Paris, Texas, where her parents still reside.